Some EMU faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 10. If you author a textbook:

-Find a publisher that sells books at reasonable prices.
-Or, consider publishing an open textbook.
-Some of the publishers or open text projects described on this guide may be a good match.
+Consider publishing an open textbook.
 The EMU Library has a platform that can publish open access books.
 This platform is well indexed in Google Scholar and provides you with detailed reports on downloads.

 11. Place a copy of your text on Reserve at the EMU Library.